Raspberry: Diseases and pests

 Raspberries are sometimes eaten by the larvae of some Lepidoptera species (butterflies and moths).
 More serious are the raspberry beetle (in Europe) and the raspberry fruitworm (in North America), whose larvae can damage raspberries.

 Botrytis cinerea, or gray mold, is a common fungal infection of raspberries and other soft fruit under wet conditions.
-It is seen as a gray mold growing on the raspberries, and particularly affects fruit which are bruised, as it provides an easy entrance point for the spores.
+It is seen as a gray mold growing on the raspberries, and particularly affects fruit which are bruised, as the bruises provide an easy entrance point for the spores.

 Raspberry plants should not be planted where potatoes, tomatoes, peppers, eggplants, or bulbs have previously been grown, without prior fumigation of the soil.
 These crops are hosts for the disease Verticillium wilt, a fungus that can stay in the soil for many years and can infest the raspberry crop.

+Animals

+Raspberries, among other plants with high sugar content like peaches, are prime targets for the Japanese beetle, which relies heavily on these sources as its main food resource.
+The voracious feeding habits of Japanese beetles not only pose a direct threat to raspberry plants but also increase the risk of transmitting various plant diseases.
+This dual impact can significantly undermine agricultural productivity, making it crucial for raspberry growers to implement effective pest management strategies to mitigate the damage caused by Japanese beetle infestations.

 Production

-In 2020, world production of raspberries was 895,771 tonnes, led by Russia with 20% of the world total (table).
-Other major producers were Mexico, Poland, Serbia, and the United States.
+In 2023, world production of raspberries was 940,979 tonnes, led by Russia with 23% of the total (table).
+Other major producers were Mexico, Serbia, and Poland.